“Risk comes from not knowing what you’re doing”

 What is risk?

 Risk is the probability of something negative happening, whether it is a delay in a project, a competitive price war, a product warranty issue, a lawsuit, or a catastrophe.
-We live in a world of multi-dimensional risk, and while our minds often focus on the upside potential of a business, it is prudent to spend some time to understand and mitigate significant business risks.
+We live in a world of multi-dimensional risk, and while our minds often focus on the upside potential of a business, it is prudent to spend some time understanding and mitigating significant business risks.
 The definition of business risk is a cost that has a probability to be paid at some point in the future.

 Risk management involves the identification, assessment, mitigation, and monitoring of risk within a business.
 Let’s go over each major element of risk management.